Crissal1995/automsr/README.md

 This tool is intended to show how to collect automatically daily points for Microsoft Rewards.

-What it does is:
+What it does:
-- Completing daily activities
+- Completes daily activities
-- Completing other activities
+- Completes other activities
-- Completing free punchcards
+- Completes free punchcards
-- Searching with a desktop User Agent (Edge on Windows)
+- Searches with a desktop User Agent (Edge on Windows)
-- Searching with a mobile User Agent (Chrome on Android)
+- Searches with a mobile User Agent (Chrome on Android)

 ### Warning
 Before using this software, read carefully [Microsoft Terms of Service][1], section _Microsoft Rewards_.

 ## Usage
+### Local
+1. Place the chromedriver executable in your PATH
-1. Create your `credentials.json` following the example file
+2. Create your `credentials.json` following the example file
-2. Install requirements
+3. Install requirements
-3. Run `python main.py`
+4. Run `python main.py`
+### Docker
+1. Set the environment as `remote` ([refers to Selenium section](#selenium))
+2. Build the image with `docker-compose build`
+3. Run the containers with `docker-compose up`

 ## Configuration
 The behaviour of the tool can be configured within `setup.cfg`.